Calbabreaker/dotfiles/README.md

 ./setup.sh
 ```

+Note that this script overides the dotfiles already on the system.

-You should also install a nerd font for neovim.
+You should also install xclip, ripgrep, and a nerd font for neovim.